frqd92/Linked-List/README.md

 - prepend(value) adds a new node containing value to the start of the list

+- appendMultiple(array) adds multiple nodes in sequential order from an array of values

 - size() returns the total number of nodes in the list

 - head() returns the first node in the list